SIOUX FALLS OPEN MARTIAL ARTS TOURNAMENT

 Equipment:

-The following equipment is required for competition in Sparring Divisions.
+The following equipment is required for competition in Padded Sword Divisions.
 If you are not sure if you equipment is acceptable for competition, please have it inspected by your center judge prior to beginning competition.
-Any equipment does not meet the following guidelines will need to be changed prior to competition.
+Any equipment does not meet the following guidelines will need to be replace prior to competition.

 Mandatory Equipment: